Ursego/JiGit/_______ReadMe_______.txt

 The "base:" dropdown will be pre-populated with the correct release, so you only need to click "Create pull request".

 PRs for the failed backports should be created from the Git client where you resolve the problem and complete the backport.
-That’s why the conflict error message reminds: "create the pull request also there".
+The conflict error message will remind you to do that.

 If you don't want the browser to popup and interrupt your work, set CREATE_BACKPORT_PRS to $false.
 In this case, the PowerShell commands to open the URLs will be printed on the screen, so you can execute them later.